qcrao/learn-english-in-RR/README.md

 - Hover over any highlighted text or the icon to hear the pronunciation

+---

-**Retry if the explanation is not detailed enough, you can delete the existing explanation and try again**
+**NOTE: Retry if the explanation is not detailed enough, you can delete the existing explanation and try again**

 ## Tips